 How Long Do Alternators Last?It’s difficult to predict how long your alternator will last because many factors affect the life of an alternator.
-These factors include how the car is used, the car engine, and the electrical equipment it regularly operates.
+These factors include how the car is driven, the climate where it’s driven, and the electrical equipment it regularly operates.
 If you plan on keeping your car for longer than a few years, you can expect to replace your alternator.
 Alternators typically last between 40,000 to 100,000 miles.

-Do You Have to Replace the Battery When Replacing the Alternator?Your alternator is run by your serpentine belt (on nearly all late-model vehicles a serpentine belt is used to drive the main pulleys), and this must be removed in order to remove the alternator.
-If the belt hasn’t been replaced in some time or is showing signs of cracking or wear, now is the perfect time to replace it.
+Do You Have to Replace the Battery When Replacing the Alternator?Your alternator is run by your serpentine belt .
+On nearly all late-model vehicles a serpentine belt , or drive belt , is used to drive the main pulleys , and this must be removed in order to remove the alternator.
+If the belt hasn’t been replaced in some time, or is showing signs of cracking or wear, now is the perfect time to replace it.
 It will already be part of the labor to remove the alternator, so the only added cost is the price of the belt.
-In rare instances, the wiring harness plug which plugs into your alternator is also replaced.
-This is only the case when excessive heat has caused the plastic plug to misshapen or altogether melt.
-The last item which may require replacing along with your alternator is your battery.
-Starting your vehicle takes up a lot of your battery’s juice.
-If it didn’t have something recharging it constantly, it would only last for a couple of starts.
-If your alternator fails , your vehicle will still look for power to operate.
+In rare instances, the wiring harness plug that plugs into your alternator is also replaced.
+This is only the case when excessive heat has caused the plastic plug to deteriorate or even melt.
+The last item which may require replacement, along with your alternator, is your battery.
+Starting your vehicle takes pulls a lot of energy from your battery.
+If the alternator wasn’t recharging it constantly, it would only last for a couple of starts.
+If your alternator fails , your vehicle will still need power to operate.
 It will find this power in your battery.
 Unfortunately, without your alternator working to recharge it, this could do some damage to your battery’s cells.
 Sometimes you get lucky and the battery survives the strain.
 The technician usually finds that out with a quick test before the work even begins.
-Other than the previous three items, your alternator should be the only other part being replaced.

 Can I Save Money with a Used Alternator?This is one of the most inadvisable things to do.
-When it comes to electrical parts on a car, you truly do get what you pay for.
+When it comes to the parts of your car’s electrical system , you truly do get what you pay for.
 Any used electrical part is going to be a gamble, and will probably not include a warranty .
 This is also true for rebuilt alternators .
 Keep in mind that rebuilt and remanufactured are two different things.
 A rebuilt alternator is an alternator that has failed and then had the internal parts which failed replaced; everything else inside it stays.
 A remanufactured alternator is usually all new internal parts surrounded by a used casing.
 Everything gets replaced inside, no matter what failed.
 If you need to save a few bucks, go with remanufactured over brand new, but steer clear of rebuilt and used.

-(Please remember that these repair prices can also fluctuate based on geographic location, as well as vehicle make and model; and that these numbers represent averages, not actual prices offered at any specific repair facilities.)
+(These repair prices can also fluctuate based on geographic location, as well as vehicle make and model; these numbers represent averages, not actual prices offered at any specific auto repair shop.)